mokwenakoketso5-ctrl/Bright-Coffee-Shop-Sales/README.md

 ## Introduction:
-The company has recently appointed a new CEO whose mission is to grow the company's revene and improve product performance.
+The company has recently appointed a new CEO whose mission is to grow the company's revenue and improve product performance.
 Dataset on the daily transactions at the different coffee shop branches was provided.
   ### Dataset contents
   - Transaction id, date, time and quantity
   - Store locations